Finding the Best Places to Retire Since 2006!

-Overview: Located between Everglades National Park and the Ten Thousand Islands on Florida's far southwestern coast, remote Chokoloskee sits on equally remote Chokoloskee Island.
+Overview: Located between Everglades National Park and the Ten Thousand Islands on Florida's far southwestern coast, remote Chokoloskee sits on equally remote, one square mile Chokoloskee Island.
 The town has been a tomato field, a sugar cane patch and an outlaw hideout.
 It was essentially its own little world until the 1950s when the Tamiami Trail connected neighboring Everglades City to the rest of Florida.

 Percentage of Population Age 45 or Better: 58%